trevor-vaughan/pupmod-simp-compliance_markup/README.md

 `/opt/puppetlabs/server/data/puppetserver/simp/compliance_reports`.

-You may optionally enable the creation of a `File` resource on each of your clients if you with to have changes in this data automatically exported into `PuppetDB`.
+You may optionally enable the creation of a `File` resource on each of your clients if you wish to have changes in this data automatically exported into `PuppetDB`.

 ## Usage